ayushnanda14/Sudoku_Solver/README.md

 ## Formulation of the problem in Python.
 The python program is attached in this current folder as [sudoku.py](./sudoku.py).

-## Creation of Instances (Difficulty = [Easy, Medium, Hard])
+## Generation of Instances (Difficulty = [Easy, Medium, Hard])
-To generate instances I have used createInstances.py which takes the values in the sudoku.csv file and pre-processes it to satisfy input state format.
+To generate instances I have used [generateInstances.py](./generateInstances.py) which takes the values in the sudoku.csv file and processes it to satisfy input state format.
 It also classifies the inputs based on their difficulty and assigns the lists into three categories:-
 -	Easy
 -	Medium
 -	Hard